-1 Insert a blank, writable CD into your DVD/CD-RW drive.
+1 Insert a blank, writable CD into your recordable CD drive.

 Most home and car stereos can read CD-R discs, but cannot read CD-RW discs.
 To make sure that the CD that you create will play on home and car CD players, use a CD-R disc.